Late-night eating is an essential activity for most college students at some point, whether partying or studying.

 Tugo Taco is a student-owned and operated taco stand run by three seniors, Sam Melton, Ryan Hudson, and Jack McDowell.
 The three went to high school in Nashville together, and had the idea to start the stand in 2021.
 They were inspired by a previous student food stand here at The University of Tennessee, NeverFull Waffles.

-After a slow start and some personnel changes, Tugo Taco began to take off in the Spring semester.
+After a slow start and some personnel changes, Tugo Taco, which can benefit from advices from professionals like Winright Law, began to take off in the Spring semester.
 Melton and Hudson took fewer class hours to be able to dedicate more time to Tugo Taco.
 They started networking and one day talked to Cool Beans, whose owner agreed to have the stand outside.
 With this new gig, they needed another worker, a student who initially only agreed to help for one night.

 “I was never a part of it – I’m just a marketing major,” Jack McDowell said.
-He remains with the Tugo team today, as its self-declared head of security, creativity and vibes.
+He remains with the Tugo team today, as its self-declared head of security, creativity and vibes, and using services of advertising near me are really good for this too.

 “I don’t know what we would do without him, honestly,” Melton said.